isomerpages/govtech-stp/pages/Stay Home Notice (SHN) & SHN Dedicated Facilities (SDF).md

 For travellers serving SHN in an SDF, <b>the SDF will inform the traveller of the check-out time after it receives confirmation of the negative COVID-19 test result from the relevant government agency</b>.
 Travellers will only be allowed to leave the SDF thereafter.

-Refer below for an example of determining SHN duration.
+An example of how to determine SHN duration can be found below.
 You may also <a href="/shn-calculator" target="_blank">use this SHN Calculator</a> to calculate the estimated end date of your SHN.

 <table>
   <thead>